-Bonding with your baby is one of the great joys of parenthood, but it isn't always immediate.
-Not only are you recovering from giving birth, but your newborn is getting used to the being out in the world.
-Don't fret if things feel a little bumpy at first.
-Here's how to start the bonding process:
+Bonding with your child is one of the great joys of parenthood, but it doesn't always happen right away.
+You’re adjusting, and your newborn is getting used to being out in the world.
+To jumpstart the bonding process:

-- Spend time skin-to-skin.
-Both you and your partner should hold your infant close to your chest while feeding or just cuddling.
-You can also stoke or gently massage your little one.
+- Spend time skin to skin.
+Hold your infant close to your chest while feeding or just cuddling.
+You can also stroke or gently massage your little one.

 - Talk baby talk.
-Coo, babble, sing, and talk to your newborn -- she loves the sound of your voice.
+Coo, babble, sing, and speak to your newborn -- she loves the sound of your voice.

 - Look in your baby's eyes and smile.
-In time, she will start to mimic your expressions.
+In time, she'll start to mimic your expressions.

 2. How much will my newborn sleep?

-Your infant will sleep a lot at first, as much as 16 hours a day.
-Unfortunately, it's only one to two hours at a time.
-The good news is that by 6 months, many babies sleep six hours a night.
+A lot, at first -- as much as 16 hours a day.
+But not all at once.
+It's only 1 to 2 hours at a time.
+By 6 months, many babies sleep 6 hours a night.

-Try these tips to help your little one sleep:
+Use these tips to help your little one snooze:

-- When your baby fusses at night, wait a minute or two to see if he calms himself down and goes back to sleep.
+- When he fusses at night, wait a minute or two to see if he calms himself down and goes back to sleep.

 - Be quiet during nighttime feedings or diaper changes.
 Try not to wake him up too much.

-- Be active and play during the day so he stays awake for longer periods.
-That can help him transition to sleeping more at night.
+- Be active and play during the day, so he stays awake for longer periods.
+That can gradually help him sleep more at night.

 3. How often will my baby nurse or take a bottle, and how can I be sure she's getting enough?

-Your infant should feed every two to three hours.
+She should feed every 2 to 3 hours.
 You can tell that she's getting plenty to eat when:

-- She spends 10 to 15 minutes at each breast or she drinks two to three ounces of formula at each feeding.
+- She spends 10 to 15 minutes at each breast, or she drinks 2 to 3 ounces of formula at each feeding.

 - She has six or more wet diapers and two or more dirty diapers every 24 hours.

-- After losing a little weight the first week, your baby starts to gain weight the second week.
-If you are concerned about your baby’s weight, check with your pediatrician.
+- After losing a little weight the first week, she starts to gain it the second week.
+If you're concerned about her weight, check with your pediatrician.